rust-lang/rfcs/text/0000-explicit-tail-calls.md

     - Can the restrictions on function signatures be relaxed?
         - One option for intra-crate direct calls is to automatically pad the arguments during compilation see [here](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1500620309).
 Does this have an influence on other calls?
 How much implementation effort is it?
     - Can async functions be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)
-    - Can closures be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)
     - Can functions that abort be supported?
     - Is there some way to reduce the impact on debugging and other features?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of